blocknetdx/blocknet/doc/dnsseed-policy.md

 Blocknet attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
-As such, DNS seeds must be run by entities which have some minimum level of trust within the BlocknetDX community.
+As such, DNS seeds must be run by entities which have some minimum level of trust within the Blocknet community.

-Other implementations of BlocknetDX software may also use the same seeds and may be more exposed.
+Other implementations of Blocknet software may also use the same seeds and may be more exposed.
 In light of this exposure this document establishes some basic expectations for the expectations for the operation of dnsseeds.